 Removed vulnerabilities: lists all vulnerabilities that are present in the checklist for a component, but not on the component itself.
-Section 4.3.1 warned that vulnerabilities should only be removed when physically impossible.
+Section Adding and removing vulnerabilities warned that vulnerabilities should only be removed when physically impossible.
 This report helps to verify this.